bcritt1/H-S-Documentation/scripts/word_embedding/readme.md

 # full_embedding_workflow.py

 tokenizer_to_json.py and embedding.py combined.
 For those who want to run everything in one fell swoop and don't care about saving intermediary data structures for outside use.
+Will save the word embedding model after creation.